 Not at all.
 But as you probably already know, the playing field for first-time screenwriters, or even journeyman screenwriters, is extremely tilted in favor of established screenwriters.
 With agents.
 Even if your screenplay is perfect, a spec script from an unknown screenwriter is an almost impossible sell, because you’re up against pro screenwriters that are already entrenched, with long track records, and close relationships with agents and producers.

-Every single line on every single page of your script needs to not only entertain an agency, studio, or contest reader, but also convince them (a) that you know your craft, (b) you have great ideas that are artistic and/or marketable, and (c) you’re a talent worth taking a chance on.
+Every single line on every single page of your script needs to not only entertain an agency, studio, or producer, but also convince them (a) that you know your craft, (b) you have great ideas that are artistic and/or marketable, and (c) you’re a talent worth taking a chance on.
 Short of that critical trifecta, your script has little chance.

 Receiving script coverage from screenplayreaders.com allows you to test your script, by giving it a “dry run” to get an idea how a real agency/producer reader would react to your screenplay, giving you an opportunity to make fixes to your screenplay before submitting it for real.